Inaay/Hacks/README.md

 ### Todo:
 * Maybe a module form Combat, Movement, Player
 * Permissions for each hacks
-* Maybe use RayTrace for Reach
+* Use RayTrace for Reach
+* Use Task for Scaffold